About This Journal

 Focus and Scope

-The Baltic International Yearbook of Cognition, Logic and Communication is edited by the Center for Cognitive Sciences and Semantics at the University of Latvia in Riga and published on the World Wide Web.
-The Yearbook publishes peer reviewed, original papers which either have been invited for presentation at or which have been selected amongst submissions for contribution to the annual Symposium for Cognition, Logic and Communication.
+The Baltic International Yearbook of Cognition, Logic and Communication publishes peer reviewed, original papers which either have been invited for presentation at or which have been selected amongst submissions for contribution to the annual Symposium for Cognition, Logic and Communication in Riga, Latvia.
 Submissions to the Symposium for Cognition, Logic and Communication are refereed anonymously and selected for presentation on the basis of their relevance to the topic and the quality of the scholarship.
 All papers included in the Yearbook have been presented at the Symposium.
 Only papers that meet the editor's high standards of scholarship are ultimately published in the Yearbook.

 Each issue of the Yearbook is thematic.
 Among the themes it will seek to explore are issues in formal logic, computer sciences and AI-research, communication sciences, philosophy, psychology, linguistics, and the theories of cognitive and information processing systems as well as the history and development of these disciplines.